ihmcrobotics/ihmcrobotics.github.io/documentation/20-scs/00-tutorials/07-creating-robot-with-multiple-joints/03-mobile-robot.md

 ---

 ## Create and add the class MobileRobot
    Fill it in with the following:

+   These are the separately declared variables that are meant to be easily changed if needed.

 {%highlight java%}